May 21st, 2017

 Bomber jackets – they are the perfect transitional piece.
 We love adding them to glam up a casual look or to give a night look a more casual edge.

 Inspired by sportswear and the popular sports luxe trend we’ve witnessed in 2016, bombers are the ultimate casual jacket worn by celebs running errands and by influential fashion bloggers to high profile events.
 If you’ve been wondering how best to style up a bomber jacket of your own then here’s a quick how to guide – and if you don’t yet have one be sure to check out our range:

 Currently trending in Japan, wearing one oversized garment adds an instant edge to your look.
 Our favourite it girls are donning jackets in dramatic lengths with extra-long plain t-shirts.
 Capture the trend by wearing your bomber jacket oversized and simply rolling the sleeves up.
 Or slip over a feminine, fitted dress and finish off with a pair of high top trainers.
 It’s the look for those of us that never grew out of our inner tomboy.

 Which bomber is best?

-Our Winter Flite Jacket has a slightly masculine vibe, perfect for the oversized trend.
+Our SDR Lite Pilot Jacket has a slightly masculine vibe, perfect for the oversized trend.
 The detachable fur collar adds some extra volume.